1994 Brickyard 400: Pole qualifying

 Pole qualifying for the Inaugural Brickyard 400 was held on Thursday, August 4, 1994.
 A NASCAR record 86 cars entered, for 43 starting positions.
-H. B. Bailey drew the #1 qualifying attempt.
+A blind draw was conducted to determine the qualifying order.
+A total of 85 cars took part in the draw and H. B. Bailey drew the #1 qualifying attempt.
 Per the NASCAR rules in 1994, a one-lap qualifying attempt was utilized.
 The top twenty cars in pole qualifying were locked into the starting field.
 The remainder of the cars could stand on their time, or make a new attempt in second-round qualifying.
+The qualifying session was expected to be lengthy, and NASCAR officials planned to run into the evening if necessary to finish.
+Car owner Richard Petty was perturbed when his car picked one of the last spots in the qualifying order, quipping "That's sometime tomorrow, right?"

 The first practice was held Thursday morning.
 Four incidents occurred, crashes by Joe Nemechek, Robert Pressley, Tim Steele, and Dale Jarrett brushed the wall.
 Nemechek, Pressley, and Steele would switch to back-up cars, while Jarrett's car was not seriously damaged.
 The practice session was followed by a heavy thunderstorm that pelted the Speedway.
 The rain stopped and the track dried, allowing qualifying to start on time at 3 p.m.